cysouw/diathesis/text/c04_reflexive.md

 **Notes**

 The verb *vorstellen* has two different meanings.
-In this alternation it means 'to introduce' [@Next a,b].
-The other meaning 'to imagine' [@Next c] has an obligatory dative reflexive (see [@sec:reflexive-obligatory-dative-accusative]).
+In this alternation it means 'to introduce' [@next a,b].
+The other meaning 'to imagine' [@next c] has an obligatory dative reflexive (see [@sec:reflexive-obligatory-dative-accusative]).

 :::ex
 a.
 Ich stelle ihn dem Konsul vor.